openedx/edx-platform/CONTRIBUTING.rst

 Step 0: Join the Conversation
 =============================

 Got an idea for how to improve the codebase?
-Fantastic; we'd love to hear about it!
-Before you dive in and spend a lot of time and effort making a pull request, it's a good idea to discuss your idea with other interested developers; you may get some valuable feedback that changes how you think about your idea, or you may find other developers who have the same idea and want to work together.
+Fantastic, we'd love to hear about it!
+Before you dive in and spend a lot of time and effort making a pull request, it's a good idea to discuss your idea with other interested developers.
+You may get some valuable feedback that changes how you think about your idea, or you may find other developers who have the same idea and want to work together.